dividuum/info-beamer/doc/manual.md

 ### node.event(event\_name, event\_handler)

-Registers a new eventhandler.
+Registers a new event handler.
 Possible `event_name`s are described below.
 Event handlers cannot be unregistered.
 Event handlers will be called in the order of registration.